MUHSINA25/COVID19/README.md

 **Purpose:**
 Provides insights into how COVID-19 spread over time, showing monthly trends and the increasing impact.

+**Key Insights:**
+- There is an exponential increase in new cases from January to July, indicating rapid spread.
+- The US consistently leads in total confirmed cases each month.
+- Active cases are predominantly in the Americas, showing regional hotspots.
+- Deaths peaked in April, suggesting the highest mortality rate during this period.

 ### 3. Testing and Critical Cases